devonfw-tutorials/tutorial-compiler/runners/katacoda/templates/openFile.md

 `<%= filePath; %>`{{open}}

-and it will open the file automatically or switch to the IDE and open it yourself.
+and it will open the file automatically or switch to the editor and open it yourself.